LuGB18/Win-Shop/README.md

 # Win Shop
- Win Shop is an Shop for normal gamer app's.
+ Win Shop is an Store for downloading app's. similar to Play store.
+Win Shop Uses Wget for Downloads.

  For an example: Steam's Instaler, Epic Games Instaler, and Google Chrome Instaler.
 (Notice: NONE OF THESE APPS WAS LINCENCED FOR PUBLISGINHG.
 THIS REPOSITORY WAS MADE FOR PRIVATE USE ONLY).